attentiveDev/attentiveDev/README.md

-### Hey GitHub, I'm Sven Sonntag an attentive developer
+# Hey GitHub, I'm Sven Sonntag an attentive developer

-## based in Hamburg Germany I am working as a professionl web developer
+## Based in Hamburg Germany I am working as a professionl web developer